skahmerali/SMIT-batch-16/git and github/steps.md

 1. Download git it from https://git-scm.com/
 2. install in your windows diractory (C:)
-3. check you git status through git -v or git --version
+3. check you git status through git -v or git --version in cmd

 **How to push the code in the github**